Kryptic2020/Cloudbase-onboarding-challenge/README.md

-## What the onboarding form does not include or did not care about:
+## What the onboarding form does not include or did not care about: (!IMPORTANT)
 Is is assumed that this exercise does not focus on software development, the real target is on the business problem solving ability.
 - The onboarding.jsx file is too long, affecting readability, hard to mantain.
 - Each section of onboarding.jsx could be separate file, be an individual component by category ex. personal details, bank details, etc
-- Validations has not been implemented as it is out of this scope.
+- Input validations has not been implemented as it is out of this scope.
 - Persistent data has not been implemented as it is out of this scope.
 - UI/UX such as Datepicker, thousand separation, responsible layout has been ignored as it is out of this scope.
 - Anything other than business logic approach has been ignored as it is out of this scope.